nandanhaloi123/CryoLigATE/README.md

 ```

 Run inference using CryoLigate:
+> **Note:** Although the user provides an aligned PDB model containing the ligand, this coordinate information is utilized solely to localize the region of interest.
+Only the localized experimental density and the derived protein occupancy mask are used as input for CryoLigate.

 ```bash
 CryoLigate-infer --weights weights/cryoligate_v1.0.0.pth --map example/8ioe/emd_35617.map --pdb example/8ioe/8ioe.cif --resname TPP --chain A --resid 801
 ```